devRudo/ipl-data/README.md

 Step 2 : Download Node.js for macOS by clicking the "Macintosh Installer" option\
 Step 3 : Run the downloaded Node.js .pkg Installer\
 Step 4 : Run the installer, including accepting the license, selecting the destination, and authenticating for the install.\
-Step 5 : To verify the installation Go to the terminal and run following commands\
+Step 5 : To verify the installation Go to the terminal and run following commands

 > $ node -v
 > $ npm -v

-## After installing node js in your system just clone this project into your system and then run the project by running following command in your cloned directory:
+## After installing node js in your system just clone this project into your system and then run the project by running following command in your cloned directory

 > $ npm run start

-## then go to the folder Output inside src to view the outputs
+## Then go to the folder Output inside src to view the outputs

+In the output folder you will get the following outputs:

+1. Number of matches played per year for all the years in IPL.
+2. Number of matches won of per team per year in IPL.
+3. Extra runs conceded per team in 2016.
+4. Top 10 economical bowlers in 2015.
+5. Number of times each team won the toss and also won the match.
+6. Player per season who has won the highest number of Player of the Match awards.
+7. Strike rate of the batsman Virat Kohli for each season.
+8. Highest number of times one player has been dismissed by another player.
+9. Bowler with the best economy in super overs.